Part IV: In which popular-culture references begin to spiral out of control.

 So then there was despising myself for believing that this mystical claptrap could be the answer to anything, quickly shifting to hating Thamkrabok for peddling their phoney hippy-dippy psychobabble, Mike Sarson for palming me off on them, thereby copping out on HIS responsibility to help ME, and by extension that of the British National Health Service, and so thence to the government, the taxpayers, and so the entire British nation.
 Yeah!
 Now, this is looking like a potentially classic vintage.
 The British nation, both present and stretching back into pre-history, had of course collectively created a society so stultifying that a smart, creative person such as me could only stand to live in it if I was totally spannered half the time… and had then shirked its clear responsibility to ME – yes ME – to provide suitable help free-of-charge, which was why NOW I had to be in some little loser country halfway around the world, and AT MY OWN EXPENSE!
 Doing this pointless, painful, witchdoctor claptrap!

 My ugly thoughts melted into one wordless (silent) snarl of rage, with no particular object.
-It was too much effort justifying all of this nastiness, so I didn’t really hate anyone, I just hated.
+It was too much effort justifying all of this nastiness, so I no longer bothered really hating anyone, I just hated.
 For a brief moment of clarity, this seemed pretty stupid, so I tried to stop snarling, but then all the pain came back, and stronger than before.
 I couldn’t take much more of this, but I could stand a little longer – one more breath.
 And one more.
-I’ll go for ten more breaths and then maybe stop.
+I’ll go for ten more breaths and then maybe bail.
 Ten more, and then verbalised thinking stopped, and I was just getting through one moment at a time.
-Still clinging to the hope that I was seconds from the bell, I thought I might as well make a token effort at doing what I had been instructed to do, and put my attention onto what was happening, rather than everything that was pissing me off about it.
+Still, I suppose, clinging to the hope that I was seconds from the bell, I thought I might as well make a token effort at doing what I had been instructed to do, and put my attention onto what was happening, rather than everything that was pissing me off about it.